 You can also buy outfits in the Tokimeki Memorial Girls' Side games.
 With enough money your main character can go through the game without ever repeating an outfit.
 The guys you date also have lots of different clothes, though if you date them long enough they'll start repeating them.

-In Super Paper Mario, Mimi wears four or five different outfits over the course of the game; then again, she is shown to be filthy rich and obsessed with Rubees.
+In Super Paper Mario, Mimi wears no less than ten different outfits over the course of the game; then again, she is shown to be filthy rich and obsessed with Rubees.
 And a Shape Shifter.

 In Barbie Super Model, there is a large number of different outfits for Barbie to wear.
 Since the game is pretty much about dressing up Barbie and making her a good model, this is a Justified Trope.